How to Get Rid of a Wasp or Bee Nest in 5 Steps

 3. Get the right equipment.
 If you decide to get rid of a nest, make sure you have the proper safety gear.
 If the nest is up high, you’ll need a ladder that’s right for the job, as well as an insect spray labeled for use on wasps and hornets.
 Before you buy, read the label on the spray to make sure the pesticide will work for your situation.
 For example, many sprays can be used only outside, so if the nest is inside your home, you may need to call a pest control company.
 (If the nest is in the ground, you can use an insecticidal dust, according to Michigan State University Extension.
 You sprinkle it at the entrance to the nest.
 That typically will kill the insects within a day or two, and you’re done.)
 Also get a bee hat, protective eyewear and leather gloves.

 4. Spray in the evening.
-“The main thing to remember is you don’t want to knock down a nest of insects during the day,” says John Drengenberg, consumer safety director at UL.
+Do not knock down a nest of insects during the day.
 Wait until late evening because more insects are likely to be inside the nest.
 Also, they’re less active at that time, so you reduce your chances of getting stung.
 Don your protective gear, including long sleeves and long pants that should be tucked into your socks.
 Clear kids and pets from the area.
 Try to avoid shining a light right on the nest and, if you must, use one with a red filter.
 If the nest is high up, stand off to the side rather than directly under it, because dead insects will fall after you spray.
 Following the instructions on the pesticide label, spray the nest.
 Then, get away as quickly as you can.

 5. Wait to remove the nest.
 The following day, watch the nest for insect activity.
 If there are still insects flying around the nest, spray again in the evening.
 If there are none, use a rake handle or similar tool to knock the nest down.
 For good measure, spray insecticide on the remaining pieces that have fallen on the ground.
 Using heavy gloves, pick up and dispose of the nest and dead wasps so pets or other animals don’t eat them.